prakruti-pk/saucedemo-specs/README.md

 # Saucedemo UI Testing with WebDriverIO

 This repository contains test specs relevant to https://www.saucedemo.com.
-The specs were written using Node.js-based WebDriverIO and the Jasmine framework for its BDD-style and in-built assertions.
+The specs were written using Node.js-based WebDriverIO with the Jasmine framework for its BDD-style and in-built assertions.

 To start testing, clone the repository, install its dependencies, then run the test command:
 1. `git clone https://github.com/prakruti-pk/saucedemo-specs.git`